Can an egg damage car's clear coat?

 Glad to hear the damage to your car wasn't too severe, John.
 Thanks for the cleanup procedure.

-But you do realize that when you judge people that way you are guilty of exactly the self-righteousness that you are complaining about?
+But you do realize that when you judge people that way you're guilty of the same self-righteousness that you're complaining about?

 January 12, 2009

-Hi I was arrested and charged with a class a misdemeanor for egging cars with two of my friends.
+Q. Hi I was arrested and charged with a class A misdemeanor for egging cars with two of my friends.
 Apparently we broke a side mirror on someone's car.
 Is this possible when the two cars are going opposite directions both at about thirty five miles an hour?